“And all in the synagogue were filled with rage as they heard these things….” (Luke 4:28).

-My notes from that church business meeting some 20 years ago are fascinating to read from this distance, but nothing about that event was enjoyable at the time.
+My notes from that church business meeting a quarter-century ago are fascinating to read from this distance, but nothing about that event was enjoyable at the time.

 My journal records a late Sunday night gathering in my home with 30 young marrieds from a Sunday School class.
 They were a delightful group.
 They wanted my testimony and had questions about the operation of the church.
 Then someone asked the question of the day.

 A young woman said, “I can understand someone not liking a pastor’s style.
 But why are these people so angry?”

 No one had an answer.
 I certainly didn’t, being the pastor caught in the cross-hairs of their wrath.

 To this day, I don’t know why they were so upset.

 This incident from our Lord’s earthly ministry came to mind…..